U.S. unions lodge first Mexico labor grievance under new NAFTA

 “Most of this could get fixed pretty quickly if the political will is there,” said Benjamin Davis, director of international affairs for the United Steelworkers, part of the AFL-CIO.

-Mexican President Andres Manuel Lopez Obrador, who signed a labor reform into law in 2019, has vowed do away with Mexico’s ubiquitous protection contracts that critics say put company interests over worker rights - also a priority of the USMCA.
+Mexican President Andres Manuel Lopez Obrador, who signed a labor reform into law in 2019, has vowed to do away with Mexico’s ubiquitous protection contracts that critics say put company interests over worker rights.
+Stamping out protection contracts is also a goal of the USMCA.

-Yet, the new law is being gradually rolled out throughout Mexico, and changes will not start to reach Tamaulipas state, home to Matamoros, until 2022.
+Yet the new law is being gradually rolled out throughout Mexico and changes will not start to reach Tamaulipas state until 2022.

 Davis said Mexico still has an obligation to guarantee the reform is playing out on the ground.